sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ## Who is COSMOS-SENS for?

 Before you request an account, you should be comfortable using a UNIX based high-performance computing (HPC) platform.
-This document is mostly for the benefit of users at the Lund Stem Cell Center who are pladed in Group 1 (gr01).
+This document is mostly for the benefit of users at the Lund Stem Cell Center who are placed in Group 1 (gr01).

 **The SCC storage is not for general purpose file storage.** It is for data being actively worked on. for general storage needs you need contact LDC for other options.

 ## Some general ground rules